kylegilman/video-embed-thumbnail-generator/readme.txt

 == Changelog ==

 = 4.6.28 - February 8, 2021 =
+* Added setting to change default playsinline behavior on iPhones.
 * Changed default sort order of video galleries created using the gallery_include parameter to maintain the order of IDs as entered in the parameter.
 * Fixed bug that caused an error when saving Menus.